-After an HSG Test has been performed on you, expect light to heavy sticky vaginal discharge as some of the contrast medium fluid starts draining from the uterus.
+After an HSG Test has been performed on you, expect the light to heavy sticky vaginal discharge as some of the contrast medium fluid starts draining from the uterus.
 There might even be drops of blood accompanied by it.
-This is probably due to insertion of the cannula.
+This is probably due to the insertion of the cannula.
 You can use a light sanitary napkin to soak through this discharge but try avoiding tampons.
 There are some other common side effects such as pain and/or discomfort, abdominal pain or cramps and vaginal spotting.

 - Extreme vomiting